 In times of economic strife, we simply can’t base our values on what the greenies want us to think.
 Them trying to shape and twist our opinions around theirs by guilt tripping us about some ice cubes melting, is merely a trick to help them get what they want.
 When the tough times come around, as they inevitably do, nobody cares whether or not some animal that’s going extinct anyway is around to continue having no impact whatsoever on our lives.
+Humans who financially contribute to the economy matter.
 When the Global Financial Crisis hit in 2008, and people started tragically flinging themselves off skyscrapers to escape their debt, we rightfully stopped listening to the barrage of green nonsense being shoved down our throats.
 Material wealth might not be the key to happiness, but it is necessary for a fulfilling life in today’s society.
 We have to look after our money, because dollar bills, unlike leaves, don’t grow on trees.
 The people who believe that a leaf is worth as much as a $20 note are sticking to their guns regardless of whether any other rationally thought out perspectives are brought to their attention.
 When a crisis renders us jobless, we need to keep our heads down and ignore their foolish criticism.